Response to the TCFD

 |

-The Toyota Boshoku group promotes the reduction of CO2 emissions in the product life cycle.
-In addition to reducing the weight of products, using plant-derived materials (biomass), and developing technologies for electrified products, we will improve the recyclability of products.
-We will also work to reduce CO2 emissions from the materials used in our products toward carbon neutrality.
+In addition to reducing the weight of products, using plant-derived materials (biomass), and developing technologies for electrified products, we are improving the recyclability of products.
+We will also work to reduce GHG emissions from the materials used in our products toward achieving carbon neutrality.

-(2) Initiatives for a circular economy
+2) Initiatives for a circular economy

 Challenge to carbon neutrality by 2050 by recycling product materials and using biomass